Adelic line bundles on quasi-projective varieties: Restricted analytic spaces

 \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
 The Berkovich space $X^\an=(X/k)^\an$ is intrinsic and functorial.
 Moreover, the analytification map

 is functorial in the sense that it is compatible with the functoriality maps listed in \S \ref{sec functoriality}.

-However, a disadvantage is that the space is too large and too abstract to work on, mainly because it contains ``too many'' redundant points.
-The goal here is to consider a smaller subspace of $(X/k)^\an$, as the union of some distinguished fibers, which is sufficient for many applications.
-In this new setting, metrized line bundles are closer to the adelic line bundles of Zhang \cite{Zha2} for projective varieties over number fields (cf. Proposition \ref{image}).
-We will first write the arithmetic case, and give a sketch for the geometric case.
+However, a disadvantage is that the space is too large and too abstract to work on, mainly because it contains ``too many" redundant points.
+The goal here is to consider a smaller subspace $(X/k)^\ran$ of $(X/k)^\an$, as the union of some distinguished fibers, which is sufficient for many applications.
+It turns out that metrized line bundles on $(X/k)^\ran$ are very close to the adelic line bundles of Zhang \cite{Zha2} for projective varieties over number fields reviewed in \S\ref{app sec adelic}.
+In this case, Theorem \ref{image} asserts that the adelic line bundles of \cite{Zha2} are equivalent to our current notions.
+We will first introduce the arithmetic case and give a sketch of the geometric case.

-\subsubsection{Arithmetic case}
+\subsection{Arithmetic case}